metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 6. Double click "Audit Filtering Platform Packet drop"
 7. Check "Configure the following audit events"
 8. Check "Audit Failure" and click OK to apply
-9. "Audit Filtering Platform Connection" (this is optional, I don't recommend enabling this to reduce amount of data,\
+9. "Audit Filtering Platform Connection" (this is optional, it's not recommend to enable this to reduce amount of data,\
 and to focus on relevant, which is monitoring dropped packets)